sunknudsen/youtube-player-screenshot/README.md

 ## Capture a YouTube player screenshot as a PNG file and, optionally, generate markdown code for it.

-This project was developed to make embedding what appears to be a clickable YouTube players (like the one bellow) effortless and scriptable.
+This project was developed to make embedding what appears to be clickable YouTube players (like the one bellow) effortless and scriptable.

 [![How to create a Signal account without using your personal phone number - YouTube](how-to-create-a-signal-account-without-using-your-personal-phone-number.png)](https://www.youtube.com/watch?v=b9aMJZjZ4pw "How to create a Signal account without using your personal phone number - YouTube")